IgnacioArevalo/GettingAndCleaningData/CodeBook.md

-This is a codebook to understand how the tidy data set is created
+This is a codebook to understand to help anyone understand how the data set is created.